 This is a (rambling) flow-chart for my own use as a memory aid, but thought it might be useful for anybody looking to write a similar blog.

 Keep in mind, my primary goal is to write posts with my own arrangements of songs I enjoy, played on piano (or on my Hammer 88 keyboard, which is a reasonable substitute).
 Along with some extras for people to download.
 All the other blog posts are either progress reports, how-to pages for my own use, and to share what I’ve learned with others (like this post).
 Or they’re memories of things that drove my love for gospel/folk music, for playing the piano, or that made me who I am.
-I try to keep it relevant to the Grace Notes theme, but might drift here and there.
+I try to keep it relevant to the Grace Notes theme, but might veer off track here and there.

 With that said, my primary pages share certain elements.
 There will be: